espdev/csaps/docs/tutorial.rst

     plt.plot(xi, yi_w, '-', label='weighted')
     plt.legend()

-In ND-gridded data case we can use the same weights for all dimensions or different weights for each dimension.
+In n-d gridded data case we can use the same weights for all dimensions or different weights for each dimension.